Varun487/AIAlgoTrading/AITradingPlatform/DataFeeder/README.md

 			- Push to DB ![DONE]
 			  - Check if data not in DB before inserting data ![DONE]
 - Real time `Only Yahoo!
 Finance` ![INCOMPLETE]
+    - Create a python script to get latest data on all companies present in DB through Yahoo finance ![INCOMPLETE]
+	  - Get all companies from DB ![INCOMPLETE]
+	  - Filter to get all companies from Yahoo! finance
+	  - Get data from last collected till today for each company
+		- push to DB
-    - Call on demand function as a cron job every 24hrs ![INCOMPLETE]
+	- Run the script as a cron job every 24hrs

 ---